eva-giboulot/WaterMax/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is the official implementation of the [WaterMax algorithm](), a LLM watermarking scheme which allows to reach high detectability at close to no cost to text quality and robustness.
+This repository is the official implementation of the [WaterMax algorithm](), a LLM watermarking scheme allowing to reach high detectability at close to no cost to text quality and robustness.
 The repository contains both the generator and detector.
 It also provides the implementation of other SOTA watermarkings schemes, using the implementation of [Three Bricks to Consolidate Watermarks for LLMs](https://github.com/facebookresearch/three_bricks).

-The code allows the replication of the results of the original WaterMax publication.
+In particular, the code allows the replication of the results of the original WaterMax publication -- see [Benchmarking WaterMax](#benchmarking-watermax).

 Finally, we provide helper functions to make benchmarking compatible with the [Mark My Words](https://github.com/wagner-group/MarkMyWords) benchmark.